Joe Biden selects Kamala Harris as presidential running mate | DW | 11.08.2020

 Should Biden, 77, succeed in defeating President Donald Trump in November, Harris would become the United States' first female vice president.

-Earlier on Tuesday, prior to the announcement, Harris wrote on Twitter: "Black women and women of color have long been underrepresented in elected office and in November we have an opportunity to change that.
+Earlier on Tuesday Harris had wrote on Twitter: "Black women and women of color have long been underrepresented in elected office and in November we have an opportunity to change that.
 Let's get to work."

+Harris ran her own campaign for president and had several heated exchanges with Biden during the primary debates.

+She had attacked Biden for working with segregationists during his Senate years and for opposing school busing during the 1970s, a practice used to reduce segregation in schools.

 Joe Biden says he has enough Democratic party-backing from delegates to challenge President Donald Trump in November's US election.
 Biden crossed the threshold after 8 primaries were held on Tuesday.